 Welcome To The AdBlog.Open or CloseI started this blog to showcase marketing ideas that reflect either strong thinking or not so strong thinking.

 Either way, I'll share why it's good or bad so folks evaluating my portfolio can also see how I think.

 Let's get started.

 Now Google Really Does Rank DavidFreels.com As The #1 Atlanta Copywriter In A Google Search For "Atlanta Copywriter."

 May 26, 2014 05:31 AM | Atlanta copywriter, Atlanta freelance copywriter, Atlanta freelance writer, Atlanta seo, copywriter, freelance

-About a week after my last blog post (Are You Forcing Customers Into Dishonesty?), the ranking for DavidFreels.com after a Google search for "Atlanta copywriter" went from #5 to #1.
+About a week after my last blog post (Are You Forcing Customers Into Dishonesty?), the ranking for DavidFreels.com after a Google search for "Atlanta copywriter" went from about #5 to #1.
 DavidFreels.com stayed at #1 for a couple of weeks or so, and I meant to write another blog about it, but I couldn't find the time.I've been too busy.But how did this occur?
-I think 4 out of 5 of my last blog posts have
+I think 4 out of 5 of my last blog posts

 March 1, 2014 03:46 PM | Atlanta freelance copywriter